-The Georgia Trust is entering into a new phase of activism preserving African American sites in the state.
+The Georgia Trust has entered a phase of activism preserving African American sites in the state.
 By employing the resources of Georgia’s historic built environment, we can bring relevance of history to help save African American history in Georgia.

 Featured projects include Fountain Hall, a National Historic Landmark; West Hunter Street Baptist, which is monitored by a Trust easement; and the Eleanor Roosevelt School, the last constructed Rosenwald School, which is undergoing restoration by its new owners, Aquaponics.